18F/azure-sandbox/dsc/README-dsc.md

 and some initial core infra for logging and monitoring.

-I would like to consider all these systems as crops, not houseplants (or cattle, not pets), and automate their lifecycles for (all the reasons).
+We would like to consider all these systems as crops, not houseplants (or cattle, not pets), and automate their lifecycles for (all the reasons).
 As for that automation, the choices are:
 - Chef (not an endorsement of Chef over Puppet.
-Simply, the differences between them matter less than the fact that I can build out infra quickly w/ Chef, instead re-re-releaning Puppet)
+Simply, the differences between them matter less than the fact we have more in-house experience with Chef, and would prefer not to relearn Puppet)
 - DSC w/ AzureAutomation
 - SCCM: I have no experience with SCCM and will let the folks at partner agency w/ SCCM experience help determine what role it should play.

+After an initial assessment of DSC in September 2016, we made the follow conclusion, which we then re-examined in October 2016 after some useful feedback from the Powershell community:

+> **Posited**: In a heterogenous computing environment where dev and ops are comfortable with both Linux and Windows, and with various high-level languages like Ruby or Powershell, then Chef/Puppet is a better choice than DSC for Windows automation.
+However, even in a monoculture of Windows and Powershell, DSC is still not mature enough for lifecycle management of a wide variety of systems, and it's better to bite the bullet and introduce Linux servers to host Chef or Puppet and introduce those systems to nascent DevOps teams.

+In addition to doing a deeper dive into the technology, we also reached out to the community, over Twitter and mailing lists, to ascertain the scale and scope of Windows automation in different environments.

 ### How do Chef and DSC compare?
 Executive Summary